Boat Simulation — Collaborative Project on the SimScale Forum

-Since it’s launch in August, the SimScale Forum has been the place where engineers have started discussions and collaborative projects to broaden their experience and knowledge about simulation and computer-aided engineering in general.
+The SimScale Forum is the place for engineers to start discussions and collaborative projects to broaden their experience and knowledge regarding simulation and computer-aided engineering in general.

-One of the most popular topics in the CAE forum currently is a collaborative project in which the engineers are simulating the free surface flow around a boat hull to predict the waterline on the hull, the steady waves created around the hull and especially the drag.
+A popular topic in the CAE forum is a collaborative project in which the engineers have simulated the free surface flow around a boat hull to predict the waterline on the hull, the steady waves created around the hull, and especially the drag.

 Boat Simulation on the SimScale Forum

-It all started with the mesh provided by David:
+It began with the mesh provided by David: